fanout/fanout-graphql-tools/README.md

 ### Releasing New Versions

-Release a new version of this package by pushing a git commit with a name this is a semver version like "v0.0.2".
+Release a new version of this package by pushing a git tag with a name that is a semver version like "v0.0.2".
 Make sure you also update the `package.json` to have the same version.

 The best way to do this is using [`npm version <newversion>`](https://docs.npmjs.com/cli/version), which will update `package.json`, then create a git commit, then create a git tag pointing to that git commit.
 You should run this in the master branch.